BurbSec/JohnnyBot/README.md

 ## Features

-- **Automatic Role Management:**
-  - Assigns the "bad bots" role to new members automatically.
-  - Removes the "bad bots" role from members who complete onboarding.

-- **Moderation Automation:**
-  - Deletes messages sent by members with the "bad bots" role in non-DM channels.
-  - Kicks members with the "bad bots" role who violate server guidelines.
-  - Bans members with the "bad bots" role or no role who DM the bot, deleting their messages across the server.

-- **Forum Management:**
-  - Automatically replies to new threads in the "🧑💻・job_postings" forum with a required message

 - **Command-based Moderation:**
   - Provides moderators with slash commands to manage members, messages, and post announcements.

+- **Reminder System:**
+  - Set recurring reminders to be sent to specific channels at regular intervals
+  - Persistent reminder storage with automatic scheduling

+- **Event Feed Integration:**
+  - Subscribe to calendar feeds and get notifications for new events
+  - Configurable notification channels

 - **Logging and Notifications:**
-  - Logs actions and errors to a rotating log file.
+  - Logs actions and errors to a rotating log file in the bot directory
-  - Sends notifications to a designated moderators-only channel.
+  - DM a tail of the log on request

 - **Message Archive:**
   - Allows moderators to dump and archive user messages from specific channels
   - Provides temporary download links for message archives
   - Automatically cleans up old archive files

-- **Pet Interactions:**
+- **Bot Interactions:**
-  - Includes JohnnyBot functionality with time-based messages
+  - Includes [PetBot](https://github.com/0xMetr0/PetBot) functionality with time-based messages
-  - `/pet` command to interact with JohnnyBot
+  - Bot commands to interact with JohnnyBot

 ## Requirements

-- Python 3.7 or higher
+- Python 3.7 (tested up to 3.13)
-- Official Discord.py library version 2.4 or higher
-- Flask 2.0.0 or higher (for message dump web server)
-- Waitress 2.1.2 or higher (for production-ready web server)
+- All modules in `requirements.txt`
+- Firewall allowing inbound connections on port TCP port 80 (for message archive hosting)

 ## Concurrency Model

 Note the bot uses both asyncio and threading for different purposes.
-DON'T CHANGE THIS:
+DO NOT CHANGE THIS:

 - **asyncio** is used for:
   - All Discord API interactions (primary event loop)